-Small, agreeable Amarante may be overshadowed by its more historic neighbor Guimarães, but the town still deserves an overnight stop.
-Straddling the Rio Tâmega, its halves are joined by a narrow 18th-century bridge that stretches above tree-shaded banks.
-Although the river is polluted (which precludes swimming), it's beautiful to look at.
-Rowboats and paddleboats are for hire at several points along the riverside paths.
-The riverbank is also the site of the local market, held every Wednesday and Saturday mornings; at these times, the usually peaceful town is disturbed by manic traffic racing along the main street and over the bridge.
+Straddling the Rio Tâmega, the two halves of Amarante are joined by a narrow 18th-century bridge that stretches above the tree-shaded banks.
+Rowboats and other vessels are available for hire at several points along the riverside paths.
+The waterfront is also the site of a local market, held every Wednesday and Saturday morning, that clogs the streets of the usually placid town.

 The top 25 places we think should be on every traveler's radar this year.More